Load balancing is the heart of Easee's advantage. It means easier, efficient, and most importantly optimal charging.

 All connected cars can be charged simultaneously and the available charge-current is automatically shared between them, provided that there is enough power available on the supply.
 If there is not enough power available, the cars will be put in the queue.

-For example, Easee requires a minimum of 6 amps to charge a car.
-If the fuse is 15 amps (a very low fuse, but an example), and there are two cars charging, each car can charge at 7.5 amps.
-If a third car connects, that would require a minimum of 18 amps (3 cars, 6 amps each).
-Since the fuse is limited to 15 amps the third car will be kept in a queue until enough power is available to charge it.
+For example, Easee requires a minimum of 6 Amps (A) to charge a car.
+If the fuse is 15 A (a very low fuse value, but this is only an example), and there are two cars charging, each car can charge at 7.5 A. If a third car connects, that would require a minimum of 18 A (3 cars, 6 A each - a car requires at least 6 A to charge).
+Since the fuse is limited to 15 A, the third car will be kept in a queue until enough power is available to charge it.
 In this case, this will happen if one of the other cars stops charging.

 Easee Equalizer accomplishes the same thing but between the fuse controlling the Easee Chargers and the rest of the house's available power.
 If more power is required in the house in a particular moment, for example the washing machine and air conditioner are both running, then the Equalizer will prevent the chargers from taking too much power from the house.
 Similarly, the Equalizer will ensure that as the power fluctuates, the most power possible is sent to the car or cars to complete their charge effectively.

 We have three wires.
 A B and V. Each wire carries the charge.
 Now you think "But if three wires are carrying the full amperage, then why isn't that three times the amperage?"
 That is because their waveforms cancel out.